0xhtml/PrivacyTube/README.md

 PrivacyTube is a privacy oriented YouTube frontend.
 PrivacyTube uses the Google API to get content from YouTube.

 It has it's own account system with that you can subscribe to channels.
-PrivacyTube uses MySQL for databases and [youtube-dl](https://github.com/ytdl-org/youtube-dl/) to host the youtube videos privately.

 ## Installation
-1. Install `php-curl` and `youtube-dl` (and of course a MySQL-server, a webserver and PHP).
+1. Install `php-curl` and of course a MySQL-server, a webserver and PHP 7.2.
 2. Setup database:
     1. Create a database.
     2. Run the setup script: `php setup.php`.
     3. Put your MySQL-host, -user, password and -database into the `config.json`.
+    4. Run the setup script again: `php setup.php`.
 3. Get an API-Key from Google and put it into the `config.json` aswell.
 4. Set the webservers root directory to `web`.
 5. You're ready!